Explicit Acyclic Models and (Co)Chain Operations: The Barratt-Eccles Operad

+This statement can be proved directly for our twisted equivariant standard procedure construction of $\cO_{\cE}$, as well as for the $N_*(\cO_W) \circ EZ$ construction. $ $ \end{rem}

-We make some comments that relate our constructions more directly to the symmetric monoidal functor viewpoint.
-Since $EZ$ is ordinary equivariant and $N_*(\cO_W)$ is twisted equivariant, the composition $\cO_\cE = N_*(\cO_W) \circ EZ$ is twisted equivariant.
+\begin{rem} We make some comments that relate our $\cO_B$ constructions more directly to the symmetric monoidal functor viewpoint.
+Since $EZ$ is ordinary equivariant and $N_*(\cO_W)$ is twisted equivariant, the composition $ N_*(\cO_W) \circ EZ$ is twisted equivariant.
 All that remains is the associativity axiom.
 The original point of view is that associativity follows from symmetric monoidal functor properties of the $EZ$ maps and the symmetric operad properties of $W$.
 We studied the $EZ$ maps for MacLane models extensively in Sections 6 of Part I, in the context of our standard procedures for defining chain maps using bases of the domain and contractions of the range.
 In particular, basic properties of the $EZ$ maps for MacLane models, such as full associativity and commutativity, drop out directly from the uniqueness result Proposition 6.2 of Part I. The explicit closed formula is not needed.\\

 The operad properties of $W$ are trivial consequences of the operad properties of the symmetric group operad $\Sigma$.
-Then $EZ$ maps Diagram $\boxed{18.1}$ for the $\cO_\cE$ maps to $N_*$ applied to Diagram $\boxed{18.1}$ for the $\cO_W$ maps.
-This latter diagram certainly commutes.
+Then $EZ$ {\it injectively} maps Diagram $\boxed{18.1}$ for our $\cO_B$ maps to $N_*$ applied to Diagram $\boxed{18.1}$ for the $\cO_W$ maps.
+Squares connecting the two diagrams certainly commute by the easy result Proposition \ref{19.3}.
 The terminal target in all rows of both diagrams is $N_*(E\Sigma_s)$.
-The full commutativity and associativity properties of $EZ$ can be used to show the full diagram commutes, which implies the operad associativity of the $\cO_\cE$.
-This is just the argument that symmetric monoidal functors in general produce operads in one category from operads in another category.
+The full commutativity and associativity properties of $EZ$ can be used to show the full three dimensional diagram commutes, which implies the operad associativity of our $\cO_B$.\\

+This last argument is just a special case of the argument that symmetric monoidal functors in general produce operads in one category from operads in another category.
+But we prefer our direct proof that the $N_*(E\Sigma_n)$ form an operad, using the twisted equivariant procedure, followed by the uniqueness theorem identification of the twisted procedure maps $\cO_B$ with the maps $N_*(\cO_W) \circ EZ$ $ $ \end{rem}